-Mr. Delfino has taught both at college and law school, and he is a member of the Sex Offender Management Board and the Children’s Justice Task Force of the Department of Children and Family Services.
+Mr. Delfino has taught both at college and law school and is a member of the Sex Offender Management Board and the Department of Children and Family Services Children’s Task Force.
 Mr. Delfino also serves as executive director of the Illinois State’s Attorneys Association.
-He also serves on the Illinois Sex Offender Management Board and on the Children’s Justice Task Force of the Department of Children and Family Services.
 He is a past president of the Illinois Academy of Criminology and a member of the Chicago Bar Association, Illinois State Bar Association, and the National District Attorneys Association.

 Dwight Baird was elected Kendall County Sheriff in 2014.
 Mr. Baird began his law enforcement career with the Kendall County Sheriff’s Office in 1990.
-He later transferred to the Oswego Police Department, where he rose through the ranks to become Oswego Police Chief, a role he filled from 2003 to 2014.
+He later transferred to the Oswego Police Department where he rose through the ranks to become chief, a role he filled from 2003 to 2014.

 Ms. Barnes holds a bachelor’s degree in criminal justice from Illinois State University and a juris doctorate from The John Marshall Law School.

-Amy P. Campanelli was sworn in as the 10th Cook County Public Defender in April 2015.
+Amy P. Campanelli was sworn in Cook County Public Defender in 2015.
 Ms. Campanelli’s appointment was the culmination of 27 years of service representing the indigent accused.
-She started as an assistant public defender in the office’s Juvenile Division in 1987, after three years she moved to the Felony Trial Division, where she remained until 1998.
-Her caseload included felonies of every stripe, from low level drug cases to capital murder.
+She started as an assistant public defender in the office’s Juvenile Division in 1987 and after three years she moved to the Felony Trial Division, where she remained until 1998.

 From 1998 until 2003, Ms. Campanelli managed criminal cases in private practice.
 She returned to the Cook County Public Defender’s Office in 2003 as an attorney supervisor assigned to the Felony Trial Division.
 She became chief of the Bridgeview Courthouse in 2008 and then transitioned to capital case coordinator in 2010.